 You can see the map of your day 3 itinerary here.
 Please take care to note that the map only includes Notre-Dame Cathedral, but not the Seine river cruise.
 Most cruises depart from the Eiffel Tower (in which case you’d have to head there to embark), but there also are a few that depart from the area of Notre Dame.
 Most of those departing from Notre Dame are hop on hop off services.

-PRACTICAL INFORMATION: The Louvre is open every day but Tuesday, from 9:00 am to 6:00 pm, except on Wednesdays and Fridays when it closes at 9:45 pm.
+PRACTICAL INFORMATION: The Louvre is open every day but Tuesday, from 9:00 am to 6:00 pm.
 The Louvre is closed on Tuesdays, on 1 January, 1 May and 25 December.

 The amount of art you’ll be able to see at the Louvre is unprecedented.
 This vast museum was originally a fortress that only later on, the 1700s became an art gallery.
 It is home to some of the finest paintings and sculptures in the world, including Da Vinci’s Mona Lisa and the Winged Victory.